pros and cons of employee monitoring

 Monitoring internet usage

-Employee monitoring software helps employers identify how their employees use the internet.
-Common monitoring capabilities include logging visits to social media sites, recording browser history, and taking screenshots of employee monitors at set intervals.
+Employee monitoring software allows employers to determine how their employees use the internet.
+Standard monitoring capabilities include logging visits to social media sites, recording browser history, and taking screenshots of employee monitors at set intervals.

 Some employee monitoring apps can also gauge the internet bandwidth to ensure employees aren’t using applications or visiting websites they’re not supposed to.